The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 \subsubsection{Probabilistic interaction difficulty (PID)}

 Algorithm \ref{alg: probabilistic interaction difficulty} is based on the intuition that the probability of novelty detection depends on the number of novel objects available.
-Intuitively, if the probability of finding a target that impacts the novel object in a detectable way is lower, the difficulty is higher. {\it PID} is initialized at zero, and the algorithm loops over the number of possible interactions while updating the {\it PID}.
+Intuitively, if the probability of finding a target that impacts the novel object in a detectable way is lower, the difficulty is higher. {\it PID} is initialized at zero, and the algorithm loops over the number of possible interactions (i.e., number of birds available in Angry Birds) while updating the {\it PID}.
 To proceed to the next interaction, it is assumed that the agent shoots at the best-target and the objects in the environment are updated along with the search space (which objects to explore next).
 Note the terms, $N_i$ represents the total number of target objects and $n_i$ represents the total number of target objects which makes the novel object move in a detectable way in the given state.
 Thus, $M_i$ is the proportion of targets that do not yield a detectable movement.
-At the end of the computation, {\it PID} is normalized to [0,1], where 1 indicates the highest difficulty.
+At the end of the computation, {\it PID} is normalized to [0,1], where 1 indicates the highest difficulty and {\it PID} is unit-less.
+One limitation of this algorithm is that it only considers the {\it best-target} when updating the next state instead of considering all possible targets.
+This is due to time restrictions, and works under the assumption that an intelligent agent would always select the {\it best-target}.